 The South Physics Observatory located at the University of Utah offers FREE public star parties on CLEAR Wednesday nights.
 These are open to all ages, interests and groups.
 We open at various times through the year corresponding to changing sunset times so please check the web page for current scheduled openings.
 During the visit, expect to see galaxies, nebulae, stars, planets, and clusters.
 Feel free to ask questions about the universe, science and what you're seeing.
 We may also offer lectures, demos, and special events before star parties begin.

-SPO can also offer assistance for those looking to learn to use telescopes for personal use or for school projects, if you're looking to purchase a telescope and need help with all the choices, or if you're having trouble setting yours up, bring them to us and we may be able to help.
+SPO can also offer assistance for those looking to learn to use telescopes for personal use, astrophotography, or for school/science fair projects.
+If you're looking to purchase a telescope and need help with all the choices, or if you're having trouble setting yours up, bring them to us and we may be able to help.
 Also, after a few hours of training, you'll be able to use the telescopes and cameras at your leisure at SPO (with assistance).

 Stop by the Utah Museum of Natural History Museum of Utah on their free days.
 The Phun With Physics program being held will show you some great physics demonstrations.

 Check out the photo of the supernova in M82 taken from SPO on 1/24/14.
 Image is on the pane to the right.